What is periodontal disease?

 In addition to systemic effects, oral disease can also cause inflammation to the eye, resulting in blindness.
 Furthermore, jaw bone loss from chronic infection can lead to a jaw fracture known as a pathologic fracture, and these have a very hard time healing.
 Finally, infectious oral disease can result in osteomyelitis (an area of dead, infected bone), nasal infections and an increased risk of oral cancer.
 Speaking of oral cancer, the oral cavity is the fourth most common place for cancer.
 Unfortunately, by the time that most are discovered, they are too advanced for therapy.
 Early treatment is necessary for cure.
 That's why you, the pet owner, need to check your pet for oral growths on a regular basis.
 Anything suspicious should be shown to your veterinarian promptly.

 In cats, a very common problem is feline tooth resorption lesions, which are caused by normal cells called odontoclasts eating away at the cat's own teeth.
 Approximately half of cats over 6 years of age have at least one.
 They are similar to cavities in that once they are advanced, they are VERY painful and can become infected.
 They are first seen as small red areas along the gumline.

-Other oral problems include bacterial cavities, painful orthodontic problems, dead teeth (which are commonly discolored), and worn teeth.
+Other oral problems include bacterial cavities, painful orthodontic problems, dead teeth (which are commonly discoloured), and worn teeth.
 Almost every pet has some form of painful or infectious oral disease that needs treatment.
 Unfortunately, there are few to no obvious clinical signs.
 Therefore, be proactive and ask your veterinarian for a complete oral exam, and perform regular monitoring at home.